-Governments of Indian tribes, or consortia of Indian tribes, occupying a Village in Alaska are eligible to apply for this special initiative.
-See 25 U.S.C. §§ 1304(h)(2); 1305(a).
+Governments of Indian tribes that have jurisdiction over Indian country are eligible to apply for this program.
+See 25 U.S.C. § 1304(h)(2).

 Per 25 U.S.C. § 1301(1), "Indian tribe" means any tribe, band, or other group of Indians subject to the jurisdiction of the United States and recognized as possessing powers of self-government.